scottgallant/mrpnkt.github.io/_posts/2015-12-30-markdown-cheatsheet-demo.md

 ---
+title: Markdown Cheatsheet Demo
+date: '2015-12-30 00:00:00'
+categories: []
 layout: post
-title: "Markdown Cheatsheet Demo"
 comments: true
-description: "Markdown Cheatsheet Demo..."
+description: Markdown Cheatsheet Demo...
-keywords: "markdown, typography components, dummy content"
+keywords: markdown, typography components, dummy content
+slug: markdown-cheatsheet-demo
+tags: []

 ---
 > This is Markdown Cheatsheet Demo for **Thinkspace**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.

 ## Typography Elements in One